dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 *Clear violation of public contract.*

 Examples:
-* throwing a new/different exception type in an existing common scenario
-* An exception is no longer thrown
-* A different behavior is observed after the change for an input
 * renaming a public type, member, or parameter
-* decreasing the range of accepted values within a given parameter
-* A new instance field is added to a type (impacts serialization)
 * changing the value of a public constant or enum member

 ## Bucket 2: Reasonable Grey Area